 Welcome and Introduction

-Andrew Stone, Business Development Manager, Genome Atlantic
+Andrew Stone, Director of Business Development, Genome Atlantic

 Updates on Genome Canada large-scale research projects

 Greg Adams, Research and Development Manager, JDI Woodlands, J.D.
 Irving, Limited

 Horticulture – Genomics Solutions

 Sean Myles, University Research Chair in Agriculture Genetic Diversity, Dalhousie University

 Helen Tai, Research Scientist, Agriculture and Agri-Food Canada

 Jeff Norrie, Agricultural Research Manager, Acadian Seaplants Limited